 All students should become familiar with WVU policies guiding student conduct (in and out of the classroom), academics and other aspects of life as a WVU student.
 These are all referenced in the WVU Undergraduate Catalog.
-Note: revisions to policies effective for the 2020-2021 academic year.

 Academic Rights, Penalties and Appeal